dgaydukov/cert-aws/sa/files/sa.md

     ]
 }
 ```
-Although you can use iam to control access to sqs, it's better to use access control.
+Although you can use iam to control access to sqs, it's better to use sqs resource policy.
 Give access to another account.
 ```
 {
    "Version": "2012-10-17",